iKarmaaa123/terraform-mongodb-devops-project/README.md

 Now, let's delve into each project component, providing an in-depth understanding for viewers interested in replicating this project.

 <h2> Exporting Credentials </h2>
-It is important to note that when working with providers such as Mongodb Atlas and AWS that you have a set of credentials that grants you programmtic access to those respective platforms.
-Not doing this will prevent you from deploying the neccessary resources to those platforms.
-These are the following credentials that need to be exported via using a window terminal:
+When working with providers like MongoDB Atlas and AWS, having a set of credentials that grants programmatic access to these platforms is crucial.
+Without these credentials, deploying necessary resources to these platforms will be impossible.
+The following credentials need to be exported using a Windows terminal:

 ```hcl
 export MONGODB_ATLAS_PUBLIC_KEY="<insert your public key here>"
 export MONGODB_ATLAS_PRIVATE_KEY="<insert your private key here>"
 ```

 ```hcl
 export AWS_ACCESS_KEY_ID="<INSERT YOUR KEY HERE>"
 export AWS_SECRET_ACCESS_KEY="<INSERT YOUR KEY HERE>"